massi-17/cocktailsmaker-app/README.md

 ## Installation

-To run the Minesweeper app locally, follow these steps:
+To run the Cocktails Maker app locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/massi-17/cocktailsmaker-app.git`
 2. Navigate to the project directory: `cd cocktailsmaker-app`